 A tea is the simplest way to take slippery elm bark.
 Years ago I used a tea from Traditional Medicinals called Throat Coat, which contains slippery elm bark and you can feel the soothing coat as it goes down.

 It’s soothing to more than just the throat and it’s used to treat the entire digestive tract, from the throat all the way to the colon.
-Herbalist sometimes suggest taking slippery elm bark with other medicines because it has a coating effect, and it’ll coat the digestive tract and help the other medicines adhere where they’re most needed.
+Herbalists sometimes suggest taking slippery elm bark with other medicines because it has a coating effect, and it’ll coat the digestive tract and help the other medicines adhere where they’re most needed.
 Other sources warn that slippery elm bark may slow the absorption of other medicines, and so use your best judgment.

 Slippery elm bark tea is used to treat: